Ahmad Al-Salman

-Ahmad Abdallah Ahmad Al-Salman (احمد السلمان; born 2 July 2002) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Ramtha and the Jordan national team.
+Ahmad Abdallah Ahmad Al-Salman (احمد السلمان; born 2 July 2002) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Hussein, on loan from Al-Ramtha and the Jordan national team.

 Club career

 Al-Ramtha

 Al-Salman contributed with a goal for Al-Ramtha in a 2-1 quarter-final loss to Al-Ahli at the 2024–25 Jordan FA Cup.

 Al-Salman played an important role during Al-Ramtha's start of the 2025–26 Jordanian Pro League season, where the club went on a four-game winning streak with Al-Salman spearheading the club's midfield.

 International career

 Al-Salman began his international career with the Jordan under-23 team ahead of the 2024 WAFF U-23 Championship.

 On 10 April 2024, Al-Salman was called up to the under-23 to participate in the 2024 AFC U-23 Asian Cup held in Qatar.

-On 24 August 2025, Al-Salman was called-up to the Jordan national team to participate in friendly matches against Russia and Dominican Republic, becoming one of four players to enter the national team for the first time.
+On 24 August 2025, Al-Salman was called up to the Jordan national team to participate in friendly matches against Russia and Dominican Republic, becoming one of four players to enter the national team for the first time.